machinable-org/machinable/docs/guide/observations.md

 # >>> 34.3212
 ```

 If you have selected more than one observation (e.g. `mlo.find_all()`) the interface will return a [collection](../reference/observations.md#collection) of observation objects.
-The collection class provides a fluent, straight-forward wrapper for working and manipulating the list.
+The collection class provides a fluent, straight-forward wrapper for working with and manipulating the list.

 ```python
 collection = mlo.all()  # returns a collection of observation objects